dryd/pHcsv/test_pHpool/README.md

   pool.push(VectorAdder(1, numbers));

   // Use pH::pool::emplace to construct the functor directly in the thread pool
-  // Note that if synched is true, the VectorAdder constructor will not be called before a worker is available pool.emplace(2, numbers);
+  // Note that if pool is synched, the VectorAdder constructor will not be called before a worker is available pool.emplace(2, numbers);

   // Wait until the jobs have been picked up by worker threads